 Does a Person’s Weight Have Any Bearing on Damaging the Knees While on Using the Treadmill?

-When done right, treadmill running can scorch body fat and burn a ton of calories.
+When done right, treadmill running can scorch body fat and burn a ton more calories, improve cardiovascular system health, build leg strength, and advance one’s overall fitness level.
 Besides, it’s convenient, you can set your own pace and progress at your own leisure, most of the treadmill models available today are foldable and some even can be tucked under your bed.
 I understand the appeal behind it, especially if you are overweight.

 But, can running on a treadmill while you are overweight cause unwanted stress to your joints?

-This is one of the commonest questions that people have in their mind.
+This is one of the commonest questions that most people have in their mind.